webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 For the dom/objects pages, simply move dom/objects/* to dom/* - removing the "objects" interstitial.

+In the PointerEvent types (for example [[dom/pointercancel]], where the Applies to field actually lists the event type (PointerEvent) rather than the target (Element), change the '''Applies to''' field for all PointerEvent event members from "dom/PointerEvent" to "dom/Element".

 Apply the following process to the dom/methods, dom/properties, and dom/events pages.

 * If the page's '''Applies to''' field is set